** Applications for the 2023-24 school year are no longer being accepted. **

 When will I know if I've been accepted?
-We traditionally mail a letter to all students who have been accepted in July or August, depending on when class schedules have been finalized.
+We traditionally mail a letter or send an e-mail to all students who have been accepted in July or August, depending on when class schedules have been finalized.
 We try to contact families as soon as we know who is being registered into the course.

 How do I get accepted?
 All parts of the application are weighted equally so students will want to have good responses to the essay questions, be involved, have excellent grades and have a positive teacher recommendation.